bskdany/CookieKeepAlive/README.md

-## CookieKeepAlive
+## Persistent Browser
-A playwright browser instance that autorefreshes pages and keeps cookies alive
+A playwright browser instance that autorefreshes pages and keeps a session alive

 ### How to
 The easiest way to deploy the browser is docker